 - To connect the Cisco APIC (the controller cluster) to the Cisco ACI fabric, it is required to have a 10G interface on the ACI leaf switch. - We do not qualify third party optics in Cisco ACI.
 When using third party optics, the behavior across releases is not guaranteed, meaning that the optics might not work in some NX-OS releases.
 Use third party optics at your own risk.
 We recommend that you use Cisco SFPs, which have been fully tested in each release to ensure consistent behavior. - On Cisco ACI platforms, 25G copper optics do not honor auto-negotiation, and therefore auto-negotiation on the peer device (ESX or standalone) must be disabled to bring up the links. - 10G GLC-T transceivers cannot be used for the initial bring up between the Cisco APIC and a leaf switch.
-The fabric discovery process cannot occur because the transceiver needs the SFP media type to be pushed from the Cisco APIC to bring up the link. - You cannot use the 100 megabit speed of a switch's QSFP28 ports. - If you are using 10G copper cables, when you configure a link level policy, you must set the Physical Media Type to "SFP 10G TX." - Do not use dual-rate optics (SFP-10/25G-LR-S and SFP-10/25G-CSR-S) for a Cisco APIC-to-switch fabric connection.
+The fabric discovery process cannot occur because the transceiver needs the SFP media type to be pushed from the Cisco APIC to bring up the link. - You cannot use the 100 megabit speed of a switch's QSFP28 ports. - If you are using 10G copper cables, when you configure a link level policy, you must set the Physical Media Type to "SFP 10G TX." - If you are using Cisco Nexus 9500 switches in the ACI-mode with the N9K-SUP-A or N9K-SUP-A+ supervisor, because of increased memory usage associated with scalability enhancements in the Cisco ACI 6.0(3d) through 6.0(3g) releases, do not install Cisco ACI 6.0(3d) through 6.0(3g) in your Cisco ACI fabrics.
+We are working on an optimization in a near-future Cisco ACI 6.0 maintenance release that will allow the N9K-SUP-A and N9K-SUP-A+ supervisors to operate in a normal memory condition.
+Contact your Cisco account team for additional information. - Do not use dual-rate optics (SFP-10/25G-LR-S and SFP-10/25G-CSR-S) for a Cisco APIC-toswitch fabric connection.